gordalina/GordalinaMixpanelBundle/README.md

     }
 ```

-Another example which tracks a transaction with the `@Expression` annotation
+In the following example, we call UpdateUser, which sends all information registered
+in the configuration above, but we override the `id` property with an expression
+that evaluates the user id.
+The `@Expression` annotation uses [ExpressionLanguage](http://symfony.com/doc/current/components/expression_language/index.html)
+for evaluation.

 ```php
 <?php